prophecy

 related topics: apostle; prophet; word of God

-you also may like our two-part study of the prophets
+you also may like our free Lenten study of Jesus’ Passion (digital only)

 Click on the picture of the statue of Moses with horns (above) to learn more about Lost in Translation.
 A new entry is archived each Monday.
 Contact us to receive Lost in Translation by email every week.
 You may use any of the contact links on our website to ask Matthew a question.